 This site keeps a set of detailed cloud breach kill chains, each one walked step by step from initial access to impact.
 Read them one at a time and each feels unique.
-Read them together and something uncomfortable happens: the same five or six mistakes show up over and over, across two decades, across every major cloud, against companies with real security budgets.
+Read them together and something uncomfortable happens: the same handful of mistakes show up over and over, across three decades, across every major cloud, against companies with real security budgets.

 This page is the synthesis.
 It names the recurring root-cause patterns, shows you which breaches demonstrate each one, and gives you a table mapping every breach to its initial-access vector and the single control that would have helped most.
 If you are prioritizing a cloud security program and want to know where the money actually goes, start here, then dive into the individual chains on the breach timeline.